OpenTSDB/opentsdb.net/docs/source/user_guide/configuration.rst

    "tsd.storage.hbase.zk_basedir", "String", "Optional", "Path under which the znode for the -ROOT- region is located", "/hbase", "--zkbasedir"
    "tsd.storage.hbase.zk_quorum", "String", "Optional", "A comma-separated list of ZooKeeper hosts to connect to, with or without port specifiers.
 E.g. ``192.168.1.1:2181,192.168.1.2:2181``", "localhost", "--zkquorum"
    "tsd.storage.repair_appends *(2.2)*", "Boolean", "Optional", "Whether or not to re-write appended data point columns at query time when the columns contain duplicate or out of order data.", "False", ""
-   "tsd.storage.max_tags *(2.2)*", "Integer", "Optional", "The maximum number of tags allowed per data point.  **NOTE** Please be aware of the performance tradeoffs of overusing tags :doc:`writing`", "8", ""
+   "tsd.storage.max_tags *(2.2)*", "Integer", "Optional", "The maximum number of tags allowed per data point.
+This value can be changed after cluster creation. **NOTE** Please be aware of the performance tradeoffs of overusing tags :doc:`writing`", "8", ""
    "tsd.storage.salt.buckets *(2.2)*", "Integer", "Optional", "The number of salt buckets used to distribute load across regions. **NOTE** Changing this value after writing data may cause TSUID based queries to fail.", "20", ""
    "tsd.storage.salt.width *(2.2)*", "Integer", "Optional", "The width, in bytes, of the salt prefix used to indicate which bucket a time series belongs in.
 A value of 0 means salting is disabled. **WARNING** Do not change after writing data to HBase or you will corrupt your tables and not be able to query any more.", "0", ""
    "tsd.timeseriesfilter.enable *(2.3)*", "Boolean", "Optional", "Whether or not the data writing filter plugins are enabled.", "False", "True"